Benjamin-Ing/POEAlerts/README.md

 Keywords on individual lines will be searched on each item clicked.\
 Keywords separated by commas must all be present on the same item.

+# beep.wav

+You can place your own beep.wav file in the same directory and it will be used instead.\
+By default a beep sound is generated through coded sound waves and there is no beep file.